-What help does Psychological therapies offer?
+What help does Talking Therapies offer?

 Guided Self Help

-Guided Self-Help is based on cognitive behavioural therapy.
-In Guided Self-Help sessions you and a specially trained clinician work together, using expertly devised self-help workbooks.
+You and a specially trained clinician work together, using expertly devised self-help workbooks.
 You will be helped to learn practical tools and strategies to better manage your difficulties.
 Sessions are available over the phone or face to face.

-How to access Psychological Therapies
+How to access Talking Therapies

 Please note: At times we may contact your GP after we have received your self-referral form.
 Although we normally try to speak with you and obtain your consent for this before we make contact, there are times we may need to make contact with your GP before we are able to discuss this with you.
 Through completing this form you are consenting to have your information stored confidentially on a secure database, separate from your GP’s system and for your GP to be informed of your contact with us.

 Once we have received your form, we will give you a call to talk about your needs; this usually happens within three working days of us receiving your form.
 Although we can offer most people an appointment within a week of receiving your form, this can vary depending on demand for the service.

 Whether it be due to location or needs, in some cases the Talking Therapies service (IAPT) may not be the most suitable or appropriate service.
 We may signpost you on to other services in Kensington and Chelsea in order to ensure that you get the right type of support for you.
 For a list of other services in the area, please click here.